Hebrew Benevolent Congregation Temple bombing: Investigation, arrests, and indictments

 By October 13, five suspects were in custody.
 One of them, Kenneth Chester Griffin, confessed almost immediately.
 He accused another one of the men arrested, George Bright, of masterminding the crime and of building the bomb.
-Griffin also told Atlanta detectives that the dynamite had been supplied by J. B. Stoner, founder and chairman of the National States Rights Party (NSRP), who, according to Griffin, left Atlanta before the explosion in order to establish an alibi.
+Griffin also told Atlanta detectives that the dynamite had been supplied by J. B. Stoner, founder and chairman of the National States' Rights Party (NSRP), who, according to Griffin, left Atlanta before the explosion in order to establish an alibi.

-By October 16, the Anti-Defamation League of B'nai B'rith (ADL) had released a report publicly linking the suspects to the NSRP.
+By October 16, the Anti-Defamation League (ADL) had released a report publicly linking the suspects to the NSRP.
 All five were also members of the Knights of the White Camelia.
 Police had by then searched nineteen Atlanta-area houses associated with the suspects and had uncovered large caches of anti-Semitic propaganda, some of which was attributed to the Christian Anti-Jewish Party.

 On October 17, one of the five suspects, Luther King Corley, was released and the other four, Wallace Allen, Bright, Griffin, and Robert A. Bolling, had been indicted by a Georgia state grand jury on a capital charge of bombing The Temple.
 The grand jury also indicted a fifth suspect, Richard Bolling (Robert's brother), who was being sought by police.

-The New York Times reported on October 17 that American Nazi Party founder George Lincoln Rockwell had written to Allen in July 1958 and mentioned a "big blast."
+The New York Times reported on October 17 that future American Nazi Party founder George Lincoln Rockwell had written to Allen in July 1958 and mentioned a "big blast."
 Rockwell told reporters that he had been referring to "a picketing demonstration and not to a bombing."
 Material found during the investigation also linked future NSRP vice-presidential candidate and former naval officer John G. Crommelin with the suspects.
 Crommelin went on to organize a legal defense fund for the accused bombers.
+He claimed that Jews had blown up the synagogue in order to gain sympathy.

 Richard Bowling was arrested by Atlanta police on October 18 and, by October 22, all five suspects had been denied bail.